mahmoud/sedimental/entries/product_hunt_is_dead.md

 ## The Zombie Grift

 Product Hunt has a weird quirk where it resets every day at midnight Pacific time.
-Unlike Hacker News, Reddit, etc., due to this fixed daily scheduling idiosyncrasy, a platform originating in Silicon Valley is unlikely to have its front page content meaningfully decided by anyone in the American hemisphere.
+Unlike Hacker News, Reddit, etc., PH doesn't have a rolling front page.
+This fixed daily scheduling idiosyncrasy leads to [all-nighters as launch best practice](https://byvi.co/2022/04/19/how-to-launch-on-product-hunt-step-by-step-guide-with-tips-and-best-practices/), and systemically, this means a platform originating in Silicon Valley is unlikely to have its front page content meaningfully decided by anyone in the western hemisphere.

 Much like with Hacker News, the first few hours of a post determine its impact.
 Instead, Europe, APAC, and in particular India have an outsized influence.